ktorio/ktor-documentation/topics/autoheadresponse.md

 ## Options
-`AutoHeadResponse` does not provide any additional configuration options.
+`%plugin_name%` does not provide any additional configuration options.